oloc/g10b/install/readme.md

     . ./config-master.sh -u

 ## Useful option
-You can toggle the **Offline** parameter to 1 in the g10b/install/install.cfg if your are offline.
+You can toggle the **OffLine** parameter to 1 in the g10b/install/install.cfg if your are offline.
 This option can help if you want to launch without network and avoid the "apt-get" instructions and their friends.